-Below are our guidelines as to when children can return to program following common childhood illnesses.
+Below are our guidelines as to when children can return to the program following common childhood illnesses.

-Fever caused by illness 24 hours fever free without the use of fever reducing medication and symptoms of illness have begun to resolve Conjunctivitis Please follow your child's doctor's advice.
+Fever caused by illness: 24 hours fever free without the use of fever-reducing medication and symptoms of illness have begun to resolve.

+Conjunctivitis: Please follow your child's doctor's advice.
 If medicated drops are prescribed, your child can return when drops have been administered for 24 hours as prescribed.

-Head Lice After using a prescription treatment and all eggs are removed (no nits) COVID May return 5 days after initial symptoms or date of positive test.
+Head Lice: After using a prescription treatment and all eggs are removed (no nits).

+COVID: May return five days after initial symptoms or date of positive test.
 Date of initial symptoms or positive test is day 0, so if your child tests positive on Saturday, they may return to school on Friday.

-Influenza 24 hours fever free without the use of fever reducing medication and symptoms have begun to resolve Strep Throat 24 hours after medication has begun Vomiting/Diarrhea "Stomach Bug" 24 hours after last episode and child can tolerate food; fever free for 24 hours without use of fever reducing medications Coxsackie Virus or "Hand Foot and Mouth" 24 hours fever free without the use of fever reducing medication, sores are not oozing, child is not drooling excessively from mouth sores and can eat and drink comfortably
+Influenza: 24 hours fever free without the use of fever-reducing medication and symptoms have begun to resolve.

+Strep Throat: 24 hours after medication has begun.

+Vomiting/Diarrhea "Stomach Bug": 24 hours after last episode and child can tolerate food; fever free for 24 hours without use of fever-reducing medications.

+Coxsackie Virus or "Hand Foot and Mouth": 24 hours fever free without the use of feverreducing medication, sores are not oozing, child is not drooling excessively from mouth sores and can eat and drink comfortably.

+The Y will follow the guidelines recommended by the VT Dept. of Health in the event of a pandemic.
+Parents will be notified if one should occur.
+Please use your pediatrician's recommendation for any other illness.